-UNWRA refutes Israeli implications of Hamas tunnel below Gaza HQ
+UNRWA refutes Israeli implications of Hamas tunnel below Gaza HQ

 The aid agency says it has ‘no knowledge’ of areas beneath its headquarters in Gaza.